 Since those early days, we've had the opportunity to work with hundreds of healthcare organisations, all across the globe - from healthcare organisations that are spreading QI at scale, and collaboratives who are coordinating contributions across 100's of unique sites.
 They each have their own unique objectives, but with one common goal - to accelerate population level improvements.

 Whether facing ordinary or extraordinary conditions, most organisations can’t afford the systems they rely on to go down.
 Whilst Life QI is not as business critical as clinical systems, people still rely on it every day to get their work done.
 Life QI is committed to 99.9% availability.

-Of course, we always strive to do better, and our aggregated availability over the past six months is higher.
+Of course, we always strive to do better, and our aggregated availability over the past twelve months is higher.
 Life QI’s systems are designed to automatically accommodate surges in traffic as well as handle software and hardware issues through use of availability zones to ensure redundancy.

 With organisations around the world relying on Life QI to run and track improvement work, we’re committed to providing the reliability customers need and expect.

 Security is a fundamental part of our organisation and platform.
 We take it seriously and keeping customers’ data safe is a top priority.
 Life QI encrypts data at rest and in transit for all of our customers.

 Life QI, together with our hosting partners, have best practice measures in place to protect the confidentiality, integrity and availability of your data at all times.
 We take this responsibility very seriously and are constantly working to ensure not just compliance with the law but that we support you in complying with any pertinent organisational information governance policies.
 As such we have robust controls in place to maintain security and data protection.